karen07/dns-client-test-openwrt-package/README.md

 # dns-client-test openwrt package
-Files for building the dns-client-test OpenWrt package.
+Files to build the OpenWrt package dns-client-test.